jstutters/pirec/README.rst

 Requirements
 ------------

 Plumbium is tested with Python v2.7 - 3.5.
-Use of the MongoDB or SQLDatabase result recorders requires the installation of the ``pymongo`` or ``sqlalchemy`` modules as appropriate.
+Use of the MongoDB, Slack or SQLDatabase result recorders requires the installation of the ``pymongo``, ``slackclient`` or ``sqlalchemy`` modules as appropriate.
 Depending on your database SQLAlchemy may require additional support libraries to be installed.

 Documentation